 Congo produced about 1.4 million tonnes of copper and almost 90,000 tonnes of cobalt in 2019, the central bank said.

-China copper concentrate producers' sales volume statistics by province by month
+China copper concentrate producers' sales to production ratio statistics by province by month

 Copyright © Asian Metal Ltd All rights reserved.